Thomas Drugs

 Thomas Drugs is a drug store located in Cross Plains, Tennessee.
-The building was constructed in 1915 and operated as a General Store, until it was purchased by the Thomas Family.
+The building was constructed in 1915 and originally operated as a general store until it was purchased by the Thomas Family.
 The pharmacy opened in 1930.
-In 1976, the store was purchased by Dan Green.
-In January 1991, Thomas Drugs began to serve food items at the Soda Fountain.
+In 1976, Dan Green purchased the store.
+In January 1991, Thomas Drugs began serving food items at its soda fountain.
 Thomas Drugs has been listed on the National Register of Historic Places since November 4, 1993.